aaqibqadeer/Hotel-booking-demand/README.md

 7. Which was the most booked accommodation type (Single, Couple, Family)?

-### After that we will make predictive model to predict whether the booking will be cancelled or not
+### After that we made the predictive model to predict whether the booking will be cancelled or not

 **We will:**
 - Perform the Feature Engineering to make new featuers